VMware announced Monday that it will price its upcoming Windows-on-Mac virtualization software at a price comparable to its rival, Parallels Desktop.

 VMware and Parallels will work with the coming Mac OS X version 10.5, code-named Leopard, due in October.
 Apple CEO Steve Jobs, in a

-at Apple’s Worldwide Developer Conference Monday in San Francisco, said that Leopard will include Apple’s Boot Camp as a standard feature.
+keynote address at Apple’s Worldwide Developer Conference Monday in San Francisco, said that Leopard will include Apple’s Boot Camp as a standard feature.
 Boot Camp also enables a Mac computer to run Windows, but not simultaneously.

 Jobs said Boot Camp is “a great complement” to Parallels or VMware.
 “There are three great ways to run Windows on a Mac,” he said, adding that Apple is supporting VMware and Parallels “as much as we can.”

 Someone could use either Boot Camp or the Parallels/VMware approach, or both, to give them different options for running Windows applications on a Mac, said Gordon Haff, principal IT advisor at research firm Illuminata Inc.